hexojs/hexo-renderer-markdown-it/README.md

 - Faster than the default `hexo-renderer-marked`
 - Inline Anchors in Headings
 - Footnotes
-- Sub & Sup
+- <sub> & <sup>
+- <ins>

 ## Installation
-You can install `hexo-renderer-markdown-it` by following [these steps in the documentation](https://github.com/celsomiranda/hexo-renderer-markdown-it/wiki/Getting-Started)
+You can install `hexo-renderer-markdown-it` by following [these steps in the documentation](https://github.com/celsomiranda/hexo-renderer-markdown-it/wiki/Getting-Started).

+It's also the place to go if you want to know more about how `hexo-renderer-markdown-it` works.

-## Requests
+## Requests and bug reports
-If you have any requests please file an [issue](https://github.com/celsomiranda/hexo-renderer-markdown-it/issues).
+If you have any feature requests or bugs to report, [you're welcome to file an issue](https://github.com/celsomiranda/hexo-renderer-markdown-it/issues).

+## Changelog
+###3.1.0
+- Added support for <ins> tag
+- Refactored the renderer
+- Refactored the tests

 [CommonMark]: http://commonmark.org/
 [Markdown]: http://daringfireball.net/projects/markdown/